-I’ve been up Half Dome a few times, most recently in September 2013 (when I shot the lead photo, above, on Half Dome’s summit).
+I’ve been up Half Dome a few times.
 It’s incredibly scenic, challenging, and just a really exciting, big day.
 That said, many people do it, and many of them are not experienced hikers.
 (I hiked it years ago with my mom, when she was in her 50s, and in good shape, but only began hiking in her 40s.)
-I don’t want to downplay the difficulty or suggest that you not take it seriously.
-(I’m sure you won’t make that mistake.)
+I don’t want to downplay the difficulty or suggest that you not take it seriously; I’m sure you won’t make that mistake, anyway.
 I’m just saying that, with the right preparation, you’ll do just fine, so don’t be intimidated by it.

 Some backpackers hike back to Yosemite Valley the same day they hike Half Dome, which makes it a big day.
 However many nights you spend up there, I would hike up the Mist Trail on the day you’re going in, to see those waterfalls, and descend via the John Muir Trail because it’s less steep (easier on knees) and it’s also really scenic: There’s a spot along the JMT, not far beyond Nevada Fall when you’re going down, with a classic view back toward Nevada Fall, Liberty Cap, and the back side of Half Dome (above photo).

 See my stories “Training for a Big Hike or Mountain Climb” and “Cranking Out Big Days: How to Ramp Up Your Hikes and Trail Runs,” and this Ask Me post where I offer a reader tips on training for backpacking.